 A revised online appointment booking system was established in December 2020 for applicants living outside of Dublin.

 Additionally, a further temporary extension of immigration and international protection permissions was announced in December 2021 on account of the COVID-19 pandemic.
 Those whose permission to reside in the State was due to expire between 15 January 2022 and 31 May 2022 received automatic renewal of their permission to reside in the State on the same basis as the existing permission and with the same conditions attached.
-This was the ninth extension of immigration permissions implemented since the outset of the pandemic in March 2020.
-Persons who were entitled to receive a new Irish Residence Permit (IRP) card were allowed to continue to using their current expired card to enable them to depart from and return to Ireland until 15 January 2022.
+This was the ninth and final extension of immigration permissions implemented since the outset of the pandemic in March 2020.
+Persons who were entitled to receive a new Irish Residence Permit (IRP) card were allowed to continue using their current expired card to enable them to depart from and return to Ireland until 15 January 2022.
 Persons who planned to travel abroad beyond 15 January 2022 were advised to apply to renew their immigration permission and receive a new IRP card.
 Otherwise, they would be required to obtain a re-entry visa in Ireland or in an overseas visa office before travelling.

 Information provided by ISD, January 2022.

 Information provided by Irish Refugee Council Information and Advocacy Service, January 2023.